 \subsection{Privileged KD for Expression Recognition}

-In recent times, expression recognition has seen a rise in privileged KD methods as the trend has shifted from more in-lab scenarios to more in-the-wild scenarios.
+Recently, expression recognition has seen a rise in privileged KD methods as the trend has shifted from more in-lab scenarios to more in-the-wild scenarios.
 These works mainly include using the privileged information as an additional modality to train a superior multimodal model, which is then used to distill to a student model that does not have access to the privileged modality.
 Aslam et al.~\cite{pkd-aslam} proposed a model agnostic method for distilling privileged information (PI).
 Cosine similarity-based loss was added to the task loss with adaptive weighting to mitigate the negative transfer.
-Makantasis et al.~\cite{pkd-makantasis} proposed a similar valence and arousal prediction method using an MSE loss function and categorical expression problem using a KL-divergence loss function.
+Makantasis et al.~\cite{pkd-makantasis} proposed a similar valence and arousal prediction method using an MSE loss function and a categorical expression problem using a KL-divergence loss function.
 Liu et al.~\cite{Liu-pkd} also proposed a KD-based privileged DL mechanism in the physiological domain, where the teacher model was trained using the electroencephalogram (EEG) and galvanic skin response (GSR) signals.
 Later, this teacher model (EEG+GSR) was used to distill knowledge to the student model (GSR only) using KL-divergence.
-Although they enhance the student model's performance, these methods can not capture the structural knowledge in the multimodal teacher space.
-The local structures formed in the teacher space due to the introduction of privileged modality are crucial to be captured and distilled to the student to enhance performance.
-State-of-the-art privileged KD methods rely on point-to-point matching.
+Although they enhance the student model performance, these methods cannot capture the structural knowledge in the multimodal teacher space.
+Capturing the local structures formed in the teacher network space by the introduction of privileged modalities should be distilled to the student network to enhance performance.
+Conventional KD methods rely on point-to-point matching.
 In this paper, we propose a structural KD mechanism using OT.
-Fig.~\ref{fig:pkd-pkdot} contrasts point-to-point vs structural KD.
+Fig.~\ref{fig:pkd-pkdot} contrasts point-to-point vs. structural KD.